nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 Dissent in the chair passed and the procedural passed.
 The ultimate outcome of the motion was 14 votes to remove Paul, 9 against the motion.
 With an absolute majority of the MSC in agreement, Paul was removed from the MSA Executive.
 Opponents of Paul included Dilhan, Stuart (MSA MAPS), International, SAlt and part of coalition Change.
 His supporters included Radio Monash, C&S, part of the Labor Left (including the 2025 MSA Treasurer Campbell) and some independents.
 Most of Paul's supporters were in the room while most of their opponents were on Zoom.

-Following his removal, Paul tried to moved an [urgency motion](https://drive.google.com/file/d/1PusLROMb0xZFMV8BD4PkfM9DAWst4gQz/view?usp=sharing) to "condemn irregularities in the convening of meetings", in reference to the cancelled Special MSC 3.
+Following his removal, Paul tried to move an [urgency motion](https://drive.google.com/file/d/1PusLROMb0xZFMV8BD4PkfM9DAWst4gQz/view?usp=sharing) to "condemn irregularities in the convening of meetings", in reference to the cancelled Special MSC 3.
 The MSC refused to consider the motion.

 ### MSC 11